 The second stage of the task is layering.
 By moving the money around, the true source of the dirty money can be confused and hidden.
 Depositing it into different bank accounts, investing it into different businesses, or making property investments can make the money extremely hard to trace over time.
 Finally is the last stage, integration.
 This is the last stage of the money layering where they make a deposit into a bank.
 Even if the money is traced, it will appear to have come from a legitimate bank investment or some other honest source.

-To learn more, contact a Columbus criminal defense attorney on our team at The Meranda Law Firm LTD.
+To learn more, contact a Columbus, OH criminal defense attorney on our team at The Meranda Law Firm LTD.